withastro/docs/src/pages/en/guides/testing.md

 ### Create your first Playwright test

-With the example page below:
+1. Choose a page to test.
+We will use the example `index.astro` page below.

 ```html
 <html lang="en">